TerrySmithMBA/Employee-Database/README.md

 # Employee-Database
 Simple employee database project in C

-Still needs a few things:
+Still needs a few things: 1) Load all employees into an array 2) Neatly display the entire roster of employees
-o Load all employees into an array o Neatly display the entire roster of employees o Delete employees in a user friendly way
+3) Delete employees in a user friendly way